 The First Step to Take After a No-Fault Accident

 Some accidents, though, are more serious than others and may result in injuries that require medical attention.
-If you or a loved one has been injured in a car accident, it is important to contact an attorney to help you determine the next steps to take.
+If you or a loved one has been injured in a car accident, get the necessary medical help.
+Then, you should ideally consult experts like these Arlington Heights personal injury attorneys (or a similar law firm closer to you) to help you determine the next steps to take from a legal stand point.

 What to Do Immediately Following the Crash